FBris/AutomAccomp/index.md

 ### Data sets for optimization

 Three pieces from the classical music database MusicNet are selected.
-MusicNet consists of classical music recordings with their corresponding ground-truth data and the MIDI repre- sentation of the scores, resulting in a wide variety of music performances under various studio and microphone conditions.
+MusicNet consists of classical music recordings with their corresponding ground-truth data and the MIDI representation of the scores, resulting in a wide variety of music performances under various studio and microphone conditions.

 ### Datasets for evaluation